Strauss Zelnick: Early life and education

 Harry Strauss Zelnick was born on June 26, 1957, in Boston, Massachusetts, into a Jewish family.
-His mother, Susan Manello (née Strauss), died on October 22, 1967, when Harry was ten years old.
+His mother, Susan Manello, died on October 22, 1967, when Harry was ten years old.
 He and his siblings were raised by their aunt Elsa (née Strauss) and her husband Allan Zelnick (died in 2013).
 He grew up in South Orange, New Jersey.

 Strauss Zelnick graduated in 1975 from Columbia High School in Maplewood, New Jersey, and studied psychology and English at Wesleyan University from 1975 until 1979, obtaining a Bachelor of Arts degree with honors.
 During his time at Wesleyan, he was the national public relations director for the Coalition of Independent College and University Students (COPUS).
 Zelnick simultaneously enrolled at Harvard Business School and Harvard Law School in 1979, obtaining a Master of Business Administration degree from the former in 1982 and a Juris Doctor from the latter in 1983.

 Career

 In 1983, he started as vice president for television international sales at Columbia Pictures International Television.
 In 1986, he joined Vestron Inc. as senior vice president of corporate development.
 He became executive vice president the following year and was promoted to president in 1988, overseeing all managing operations for the company.
-He quit in 1989 to join 20th Century Fox as president and CEO before leaving that role in 1993 to join Crystal Dynamics.
+He quit in 1989 to join 20th Century Fox as president and COO before leaving that role in 1993 to join Crystal Dynamics.
+After that, he segued into becoming the CEO of BMG Entertainment from 1994 to 2000.